K9 Advantix for Dogs Uses and Indications:K9 Advantix

 At each spot, part the hair until the skin is visible.
 Place the tip of the tube on the skin and gently squeeze to expel a portion of the solution on the skin.
 Do not apply an excessive amount of solution at any one spot to avoid the solution running off the sides of your dog.

-Advantix is safe for use on pregnant and lactating bitches.
-DO NOT USE ON CATS.
+Advantix is safe for use on pregnant and lactating female dogs.
+Do not use on cats.

 Do not get this product in the pet's eyes or mouth.
 Use with caution in sick and debilitated animals.

 This product causes eye irritation in humans and is harmful if swallowed.
 Avoid contact with skin.
 Call poison control center if swallowed.
-If on skin, wash with plenty of soap and water.
-If in eyes, flush with plenty of water.
+If it gets on the skin, wash with plenty of soap and water.
+If in the eyes, flush with plenty of water.